Updated 18/12/2025

 A prenup agreement should always be in writing and made by deed.

-It should also contain a statement that both parties have signed to show that they fully understand the agreement is a ‘qualifying nuptial agreement’ designed to partially remove the court’s discretion to make financial orders.
+It should also contain a statement that both parties have signed to show that they fully understand that the agreement is a ‘qualifying nuptial agreement’ designed to remove the court’s discretion to make financial orders partially.

 If you’re unsure or confused about your rights, it’s always best to seek legal advice before entering into a prenuptial agreement.

-Lastly, an important requirement for a prenuptial agreement is full financial disclosure.
+Lastly, an essential requirement for a prenuptial agreement is full financial disclosure.

-Both parties must have received disclosure about the other party’s financial situation at the time of making the agreement.
+Both parties must have received disclosure about the other party’s financial situation at the time of agreeing.

-This will usually be summarised in a schedule attached to the prenuptial agreement, detailing their respective financial positions.
+This will usually be summarised in a schedule attached to the prenuptial agreement, detailing each party’s financial position.
 Each party must disclose all of their income, assets such as property, and debts.

 It’s best to draw up a prenuptial agreement that complies with the Law Commission’s recommendations so that if the law changes, it becomes legally binding, provided it meets the parties’ needs.